How much does a website cost?

 When you shop around for prices you may be caught you off guard at first by some of the prices.
 But once you understand that it’s an investment in the success of your business, you’ll realise that you are going to get what you pay for.
 And don’t forget to remember to check out the web designer’s testimonials too – that always helps in choosing a good web designer.

-To get a more concrete idea of what your website will cost your best option is to contact me and I will be more than happy to talk you through the options.
+To get a more concrete idea of what your website will cost your first option is have a look at the website prices page.
+If you can’t see what you are looking for there then contact me and I will be more than happy to talk with you.
 If we are a good fit, I will provide a firm price so that you know exactly how much to budget for, with no hidden extras.